Enterprise Investment Scheme (“EIS”) Print

 Comply with the gross asset test whereby its gross assets must not be more than £15m before the issue of the EIS shares, and must not exceed £16m immediately afterwards.

-The funds raised under an EIS share issue can no longer be used to purchase stocks or shares in another company, as this is no longer regarded as having been used for the purposes of the qualifying business activity.
+The funds raised under an EIS share issue cannot be used to purchase stocks or shares in another company, as this is not regarded as having been used for the purposes of the qualifying business activity.

 The rules governing EIS relief are complex, and there are many pitfalls that need to be negotiated in all but the most straightforward cases.
 Specific advice should always be sought if consideration is being given to raising share equity capital in this way.